Daisy Hill

 Providing Clean, Green Energy for East Yorkshire

-Enviromena is preparing to submit a planning application to East Riding of Yorkshire Council for a solar farm located on land at Daisy Hill Farm, HU12 9BX.
+Enviromena has submitted a planning application to East Riding of Yorkshire Council for a solar farm located on land at Daisy Hill Farm, HU12 9BX.
+The planning application has been validated and the planning reference is 24/01484/STPLF.

 The proposed solar farm will have an approximate capacity of 35MW per annum.
 The solar farm will create enough clean, renewable energy to power approximately 18,310 homes per annum.
 The carbon offsetting of this solar farm is approximately 10,240 tonnes of CO2 per annum, which is the equivalent of taking 6,210 cars off the road each year.